nanthana1808/project-prompts-sd/README.md

 ```
 **Format Image**

-After generating images using the Stable Diffusion Models API, you need to decode and save them as normal images.
-Follow these steps:
+After generating images using the Stable Diffusion Models API, The number of images depends on what you specified for a batch size.
+The images are in base64 format, and therefore need to be decoded and saved to the file system as normal images:

 ```javascript
 // Example code to decode and save images